I'm a Health Editor who tests running trainers for a living: this is officially my pick of the best

 Best fashion-forward trainers

-"So often I find that running trainers either provide a lightweight, breathable construction or the cushioning and support I require.
-Well, this pair excels on both accounts, plus has the added bonus of being made from sustainable materials."
+Pros: "So often I find that running trainers either provide a lightweight, breathable construction or the cushioning and support I require, but not both.
+Well, this Veja pair excels on both accounts, plus has the added bonus of being made from sustainable materials."

 "The colourful design also somehow manages to be both uplifting and chic - they pair beautifully with neutral and bright patterned gym outfits alike.
 They're so versatile in fact, that I wear them just as often to the office or out running errands as I do for a run.
 In case you can't already tell, I'm a huge fan." - Valeza Bakolli, Junior Shopping Editor